-An intense R&D program has been underway for more than three years.
-The design of the facility has undergone considerable refinement since the first conceptional design report, and much work has been done on such things as beam dynamics, interaction region configurations, experimental hall design, requirements for experiments, cryogenics, conventional facilities, etc. However, the bulk of the R&D program has concentrated on the development of the superconducting dipole magnets for this facility.
-These magnets are also of the collared coll-cold iron design with a peak field of 6.5 Tesla, a bore tube diameter of 4 centimeters, and a length per dipole of 17 meters.
+An intense R & D programme has been under way for more than 3 years.
+The design of the facility has undergone considerable refinement since the first conceptional design report, and much work has been done on such things as beam dynamics, interaction region configurations, experimental hall design, requirements for experiments, cryogenics, conventional facilities, etc. However, the bulk of the R & D programme has concentrated on the development of the superconducting dipole magnets for this facility.
+These magnets are also of the collared coil-cold iron design with a peak field of 6.5 Tesla, a bore tube diameter of 4 cm, and a length per dipole of 17 m.
 The magnet length was chosen on an economic basis.
-The longer the magnets, the more difficult they are to build and to transport while the cost per unit length of magnet decreases because of fewer complex magnet ends and fewer interconnections between magnets.
-While no difficulties were experienced in building short magnet models that met specifications, the first few full length magnets had considerable trouble with erratic quench behavior and did not reliably achieve full field.
-These problems seem to have been solved in the R&D program, and the most recent full length magnets reach full field with very few quenches.
+The longer the magnets, the more difficult they are to build and to transport, while the cost per unit length of magnet decreases because of fewer complex magnet ends and fewer interconnections between magnets.
+While no difficulties were experienced in building short magnet models that met specifications, the first few full-length magnets had considerable trouble with erratic quench behaviour and did not reliably achieve full field.
+These problems seem to have been solved in the R & D programme, and the most recent full-length magnets reach full field with very few quenches.

 The SSC is the first proton machine to be designed at an energy sufficiently high to have to take into account the effects of synchrotron radiation on machine performance.
+Figure 7 shows the effects of sity.

-Figure 4 shows the effects of synchrotron radiation on the beam size and on the luminosity.
+FIGURE 7.
+Effect of synchrotron radiation on the SSC.
+The lower curve shows the effect of synchrotron radiation damping on the emittance of the stored beam.
+The middle curve shows the decrease of the circulating beam intensity from all sources.
+The upper curve shows the combined effect of radiation damping and beam loss on the luminosynchrotron radiation on the beam size and on the luminosity.
 The lower curve shows the shrinking of the emittance of the beam from synchrotron radiation.
-The middle curve in shows the decrease in the number of circulating beam particles coming from all the loss mechanisms in the machine.
+The middle curve shows the decrease in the number of circulating beam particles coming from all the loss mechanisms in the machine.
 The upper curve shows the luminosity which actually rises during the initial day of the fill, for the decrease in transverse emittance dominates the loss of particles.
 The synchrotron radiation should also help to stabilize the beam against various slowly growing beam instabilities while at the same time it generates significant amounts of power which will have to be handled by the cryogenic system.